.png)

 Your Articles of Organization serve as your LLC's legal foundation and must include specific information mandated by South Carolina.
 Required information includes:

-• Address of initial designated office (principal office) as a physical South Carolina street address
+Address of the initial designated office (principal office) as a physical South Carolina street address

 Filing costs $110 and can be completed online through the South Carolina Secretary of State's business portal or by mail.
 Online filings process within 1-2 business days, while mail submissions take 5-7 business days plus mailing time.